Career

 Learning front-end by editing code inside an interactive screencast

-Where Scrimba is the better choice
+Where Scrimba is a good choice

 Choosing among broad career paths: ecommerce, email, automation and web